rlee36/csif_globus/README.md

                                Stanford Center for Genomics and Personalized Medicine, scg-action@lists.stanford.edu Stanford Cancer Institute - Christina Curtis Lab, seoane@stanford.edu

+                2. Create GCP guest collections in which researchers will create the folder for data collection
+                     a.
+Command to login set GLOBUS_CLI_CLIENT_ID="YOUR CLI CLIENT ID"
+                     b.
+Command to login set GLOBUS_CLI_CLIENT_SECRET="YOUR CLI CLIENT SECRET"
+                     c.
+Command to create guest collection
+                        globus gcp create guest "YOUR_GUEST_COLLECTION_DISPLAY_NAME_HERE" %GCP_UUID%:/drive/path_to_folder

-                2. Assign the role of GCP admin to one more staff member (or a group of staff members) so that GCP can be managed and monitored by staff.
+                3. Assign the role of GCP admin to one more staff member (or a group of staff members) so that GCP can be managed and monitored by staff.
                      a.
 Command to assign roles is
                         C:\PATH_TO_Globus_CLI\globus.exe endpoint role create %GCP_UUID%